eZanmoto/Bake/doc/functional_specification.md

                     be generated in.
 + --types       -T  Prints the different project types that can be added to a project in the specified language.
++ --licenses    -I  Prints the different licenses that can be used.

 ##### Miscellaneous